-Standard Plan R-56-Series illustrates an enclosed guardrail system for shielding objects such as bridge piers and sign supports in medians 36' to less than 70' in width.
+Standard Plan R-56-Series illustrates an enclosed quardrail system for shielding objects such as bridge piers and sign supports in medians 36' to less than 70' in width.
 The system encloses the median objects between two parallel runs of guardrail converged and terminated at each end with a Type 3 approach terminal (Standard Plan R-63-Series).
 Details are provided for both Type T and Type MGS-8 guardrail (see Standard Plan R-60-Series).
 Therefore, it is necessary to specify the guardrail type to be used at each location.
-This design replaces versions of Standard Plan the past R-56-Series featuring the Minnesota Bullnose design.
+This design replaces past versions of the Standard Plan R-56-Series featuring the Minnesota Bullnose design.
 The current standard also provides details for a direct connection to filler walls.
 This connection detail requires construction of concrete end walls and reduces the overall guardrail length required.

 Standard Plan R-56-Series also details a treatment for shielding the opening between twin-bridge approaches.
-For wider medians at twin bridge approaches, the barrier length should be calculated using the information found in Section 7.01.05F.
+For wider medians at twin bridge approaches, the guardrail configuration specified on Standard Plan R-59-Series should be used.

-It is necessary to ensure the minimum offset is provided from the edge of pier or median objects to the back of guardrail posts, while ensuring there is adequate space from the face of guardrail to the edge of shoulder.
-In cases where the minimum offset from the edge of pier or median objects to the back of quardrail posts cannot be satisfied, it may be possible to stiffen the quardrail system by decreasing the post spacing (see Section 7.01.20, "Guardrail Deflection").
-However, in cases where it is impossible to meet the minimum offset from the edge of pier or median objects and/or provide adequate space between the guardrail and the shoulder, concrete barrier should be considered for shielding the bridge piers or median objects.
+When using Standard Plan R-56-Series, it is necessary to ensure the minimum offset is provided from the edge of pier or median objects to the back of quardrail posts, while ensuring there is adequate space from the face of guardrail to the edge of shoulder.
+In cases where the minimum offset from the edge of pier or median objects to the back of quardrail posts cannot be satisfied, it may be possible to stiffen the guardrail system by decreasing the post spacing (see Section 7.01.20, "Guardrail Deflection").
+However, in cases where it is impossible to meet the minimum offset from the edge of pier or median objects and/or provide adequate space between the guardrail and the shoulder. concrete barrier should be considered for shielding the bridge piers or median objects.
 Consult with the Geometric Design Unit, Design Division for guidance.